mekanii/GO25/Indonesia Millenial and Gen Z Report 2025.md

 Social media trends are driving exciting changes in consumer behavior among Millennials and Gen Z. Platforms like TikTok and Instagram are leading to more spontaneous shopping through engaging ads and influencer recommendations, making discovering and purchasing new products easier and more enjoyable.
 This trend towards immediacy is not just about quick buys—it’s about connecting with brands in a fun and personal way, turning shopping into a more interactive and satisfying experience.

 At the same time, there’s a vibrant shift towards sustainability and conscious consumption.
 Influencers are championing thrift shopping and second-hand fashion, and platforms like Huntstreet, Tinkerlust, and Banananina are gaining popularity among eco-conscious consumers.
 This trend highlights a growing desire to combine style with sustainability, as Millennials and Gen Z look to make choices that reflect their values while still staying fashionable and on-trend.

+# CHAPTER 07 ENTERTAINMENT AND HOBBIES
+## Rediscovering Passions with Nostalgia and Authenticity
+## The Revival of Musical Theater in Indonesia
+## The Emotional Connection in Today’s Music
+## Redefining Travel and Exploration with TikTok
+## The Evolution of Indonesian Cinema
+## Revolutionizing Content & The Future of Podcasts and Short-Form Videos in Indonesia
+## Paving the Way for Indonesia’s Gaming Revolution
+## Rediscovering Passions in Entertainment and Hobbies